ericgitonga/utilities/image_finder/readme.md

 # Image Similarity Finder

-A command-line tool that finds visually similar images across directories, regardless of size, format, or minor modifications.
+A tool with both GUI and command-line interfaces that finds visually similar images across directories, regardless of size, format, or minor modifications.

 ## Features